Jayman3k/py_PHIsim3_projects/README.md

     output_energy_L = energy_out(result_data, setup.sim_params, "L") # function defined above
     Eout_for_soa_len[actual_soa_len] = output_energy_L
 ```
 After this, the variable `Eout_for_soa_len` will contain the output energy (on the left side) for different SOA lengths with the same driving current.
-This can then be used, for example, for further processing, or plotting a curve.
+This can then be used for further processing, or perhaps plotting a curve.

 Although this particular value is probably not very interesting, it serves as an example of how the result data can be processed.
-The example file `PHIsim_SOA_only_w_dispatcher.py` contains more complicated examples and some plotting.
+The example file `PHIsim_SOA_only_w_dispatcher.py` contains more complicated examples and some plotting using matplotlib.